 Timing differences between revenue recognized, billings, and customer payments result in contract assets and liabilities.
 Contract assets represent revenue recognized in excess of customer billings.
 Contract liabilities represent payments received from customers in advance of satisfying performance obligations.
-The Company had no contract assets or liabilities as of June 30, 2023 and December 31, 2022.
+The Company had \$5,794 of contract assets and no liabilities as of September 30, 2023 and no contract assets or liabilities as of December 31, 2022.
+The contract assets are included in prepaid and other current assets in the consolidated balance sheets.